What’s the best flooring for kitchens?

 Pros of Using Cork as Kitchen Flooring

-The best cork flooring is sustainably sourced and produced, which generally makes it eco-friendly flooring (though international shipping may bite into this).
+Cork flooring is sustainably sourced and produced, which generally makes it eco-friendly flooring.

-Anyway, cork also has a nice springy feeling to it that’ll benefit anyone who runs marathons in their kitchen.
-Cork can be styled many different ways and so long as it’s properly sealed, remains water-resistant and durable.
+Cork also has a nice springy feeling to it that’ll benefit anyone who runs marathons in their kitchen.
+It can be styled many different ways and so long as it’s properly sealed, remains water-resistant and durable.

 Cons of Using Cork as Kitchen Flooring